NHL postpones Canucks, Senators games due to capacity limits

 The Canucks have had seven games postponed since the middle of December.
 They won’t play again until Tuesday when they kick off a five-game road trip against the Florida Panthers.

-“Just when you think things are getting back to normal, things like this happen.
-It is frustrating,” he said.
+”Just when you think things are getting back to normal, things like this happen.
+It is frustrating,” Horvat said.

-The Senators, meanwhile, remain in Ottawa during what should have been a five-game western road trip.
+The Senators, meanwhile, remain in Ottawa during what should have been a five-game western trip.

 ”To be blatantly honest, it’s like August when you’re waiting for the action to come and you push hard and you’re excited and then you realize you’re still three or four days away from camp opening,” coach D.J.
 Smith said. ”It’s been really strange.
 But all you can do is get ready for the next game.”